api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/quick-deploy-gcp/README.md

 Create a new service account from the
 [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts)
 menu.
-Grant this service account access to the project by adding a role `Owner` during the creation process.
+Grant this account access to the project by adding the role `Owner` during creation.

-Once the account is created, add a new access key of type JSON for this account.
-Download the key file as `gcp.json` and place in the root of the `/quick-deploy-gcp` directory.
+Once the account is created, select the KEYS tab and add a new access key of type JSON for this account.
+Download the key file and place in the root of the `/quick-deploy-gcp` directory.
+Rename it `gcp.json`.

 ## Deploy